How to Become a Public Notary: Step-by-Step Guide and Requirements

 A public notary, also known as a notary public, serves as an impartial witness in the signing of important documents.
 They verify the identity of signatories, ensure they understand the document’s contents, and confirm that they are signing voluntarily.
 By doing so, notaries help deter fraud and ensure the legal integrity of transactions.

-Notaries also authenticate certain types of documents, including affidavits, contracts, and deeds.
+Notaries also authenticate certain documents, including affidavits, contracts, and deeds.
 They can administer oaths and affirmations, take depositions, and issue certified copies of documents.
 Notary services are crucial in various legal, financial, and real estate transactions.

 Each notary operates under a commission granted by the state government.
 They must follow specific state laws and regulations.
 The term of service and renewal requirements can vary by state.
 Generally, notaries must maintain a detailed record of all their notarial acts in a notary journal.